TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         The term "Vendor" is most commonly used as a semantic grouping identifier for PHP namespaces in extensions.
-Composer collects all packages in a directory, that is also usually called "vendor" and contains subdirectories with each of those PHP namespace identifiers.
+Composer collects all packages in a directory, that is also usually called "vendor" and contains subdirectories with the PHP namespace identifiers.
 A vendor can then provide multiple distinct extensions, each separated by an extension name identifier.
 The PHP Composer class-Loading functionality depends on these two basic identifiers.